 GCP Event Pollers

-Turbot offers a polling mechanism for obtaining relevant events from GCP and updating its CMDB.
-This mechanism is easy to configure and will not require sending events to a public webhook endpoint (i.e., AWS API Gateway).
-While it is possible to configure both event poller and event handlers, Turbot highly recommends using the GCP event handlers.
+Turbot Guardrails offers a polling mechanism for obtaining relevant events from GCP and updating its CMDB.
+This mechanism is easy to configure and will not require sending events to a Guardrails public event ingestion endpoint.
+While it is possible to configure both event poller and event handlers, Turbot Support highly recommends using the GCP event handlers.
 Event Pollers and Event Handlers should never be enabled at the same time.

 - Choose Event Poller for ease of configuration.
 This is the pull method.

 - Choose Event Handler for efficiency and timeliness.
 This is the push method.

 In the case of the Guardrails GCP Event Poller, StackDriver is queried for relevant events on a schedule.
 Events are then based back to Guardrails router for processing.

 Be aware of logging limits and quotas, including:

 - Limited to 1 entries.list call per second, per project.

 - Log retention is 400 days for system and admin activity logs, 30 days for data access logs.